andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

                 └───────────────┘
 ```

-Then you open the code and find one of the following structures:
+Then we open the code and find often one of the following structures:

 **Example 1:** Classic Layered Architecture
 ```